 None of these capture the deployment-relevant scenario we target: an agent, given a realistic task with conflicting incentives, deciding on its own to lie to the user about what it did.

-The field has produced a growing inventory of honesty techniques: prompting, input/output classifiers, chain-of-thought monitoring, fine-tuning variants, activation steering, SAE-based interventions, latent adversarial training, circuit breakers, weight patching.
-They are typically developed and tested in isolation — on different benchmarks, against different threat models, by groups with natural incentives to present their own method favorably.
+The field has produced a growing number of alignment techniques that can be applied to prevent dishonesty: prompting, input/output classifiers, chain-of-thought monitoring, fine-tuning variants, activation steering, SAE-based interventions, latent adversarial training, circuit breakers, weight patching.
+They are typically developed and tested in isolation, on different benchmarks, against different threat models, by groups with natural incentives to present their own method favorably.

-The Methods Leaderboard provides the missing reference: a continuously maintained, head-to-head comparison of these techniques under a single protocol.
-We measure not only honesty recovery but also capability cost, generalization beyond the tuning set, and robustness to further fine-tuning — the dimensions that determine whether an intervention will actually hold up in deployment.
+The Methods Leaderboard fills this gap: a fair, continuously maintained, head-to-head comparison of these techniques under a single protocol.
+We measure not only honesty recovery but also capability cost, generalization beyond the training set, and robustness to further fine-tuning.
+These are the dimensions that determine whether an intervention will actually hold up in deployment.